-It is not uncommon for those upon whose attention the claims of the seventh day are urged, to at-tempt to escape the force of truth by a variety of objections.
-This is often done by such as are convingettions.
-This is often none by such as are convin-ced that the Scriptures require the observance of the seventh day and not the first.
-It is a remarka-ble feature of these objections, that they are totally unlike and destructive of each other.
+It is not uncommon for those upon whose attention the claims of the seventh day are urged, to at-tempt to escape the force of truth by a variety of ob-This is often done by such as are convinced that the Scriptures require the observance of the seventh day and not the first.
+It is a remarkable feature of these objections, that they are totally unlike and destructive of each other.
 But as they are often presented and much relied on, we will mention a few of them.